PAST SLT-Sponsored Events

-Family Engagement is one of SLT’s CEP goals and to further support our families, SLT worked hard over the summer to plan the following seminars.
-We hope you can join us!
+Family Engagement is one of SLT’s CEP goals and to further support our families, SLT has held the following seminars.
+Check back for new events!

 March 21st, 6:30 PM, PS29 Auditorium